ExtraFerm: An Extended Matchgate Simulator: Introduction

 Finally, as an end-to-end practical use case, we show how to use ExtraFerm to boost the performance of sample-based quantum diagonalization (SQD) \cite{robledo2025sqd}.
 SQD is an extension of quantum-selected configuration interaction (QSCI)~\cite{kanno2023quantum}, an algorithm that samples configurations from a quantum computer and uses them to select a subspace in which to diagonalize a molecular Hamiltonian.
 SQD adds an error mitigation procedure called configuration recovery that attempts to correct sampled bitstrings that were affected by noise and do not satisfy symmetries of the system.
 Configuration recovery greatly improves performance on noisy quantum processors, leading to the adoption of SQD for some of the largest demonstrations of quantum chemistry on quantum processors to date~\cite{liepuoniute2025quantumcentric,kaliakin2025implicit_solvent,shajan2025toward}.

 We improve SQD by using ExtraFerm to select high-probability bitstrings during the early iterations of configuration recovery to provide better orbital occupancy information.
-We call this approach the ``warm-start'' variant of SQD and find that, compared to the original implementation of SQD, we obtain higher-accuracy energy estimates.
-For our main result, we consider a 52-qubit system sampled on an IBM Heron quantum processor and observe accuracy improvements of up to \textbf{46.09\%} with respect to the heat-bath configuration interaction (HCI) energy taken as a reference.
-Across repeated trials, we find that the warm-start variant enjoys a variance reduction of up to \textbf{98.34\%}.
-Furthermore, the overhead of the warm-start variant is minimal---at worst accounting for an extra \textbf{2.03\%} of runtime.
-For completeness, we also report results for a 28-qubit system simulated classically in the presence of global depolarizing noise and observe similar improvements.
-The main contributions of this work are the following: \begin{enumerate} \item We release ExtraFerm, an extended matchgate simulator for particle number-conserving circuits allowing for high-performance calculation of Born-rule probabilities with tunable accuracy. \item We evaluate latency and error performance of ExtraFerm on local unitary cluster Jastrow (LUCJ) circuits to identify regimes for which ExtraFerm excels. \item We demonstrate how to integrate ExtraFerm with SQD, a hybrid quantum-classical energy estimation algorithm to improve the accuracy and variance of molecular ground-state energy calculations. \end{enumerate}
+We call this approach the ``warm-start'' variant of SQD and find that, compared to the original implementation of SQD, we obtain higher-accuracy energy estimates for 52-qubit and 60-qubit systems simulated on IBM Heron quantum processors.
+Furthermore, the overhead required to employ ExtraFerm and achieve these improvements is negligible.
+The main contributions of this work are the following: \begin{enumerate} \item We release ExtraFerm, an extended matchgate simulator for particle number-conserving circuits allowing for high-performance calculation of Born-rule probabilities with tunable accuracy. \item We evaluate latency and error performance of ExtraFerm on local unitary cluster Jastrow (LUCJ) circuits to identify regimes for which ExtraFerm excels. \item We demonstrate how to integrate ExtraFerm with SQD, a hybrid quantum-classical energy estimation algorithm, to improve the accuracy of molecular ground-state energy calculations. \end{enumerate}